Frequently Asked Questions

 Q. I’ve used interns through the program before.
 How do I join again?

-A. The easiest thingt o do is to contact the program coordinators and let them know you’re interested, recruit an intern, and fill out the Working Agreement form (PDF).
+A. The easiest thingt o do is to contact the program coordinators and let them know you’re interested, recruit an intern, and fill out the Working Agreement form (WORD).
 You do not need to complete another W-9.
 And we’re happy to have you back!

 Q. Do I have to complete new paperwork every semester?

-A. If you are keeping the same intern or have already gone through the process of hiring a new student worker, we only need a separate Working Agreement form (PDF) for each semester.
-If you need to recruit a new student and/or change the job posting, then complete a new Job Sheet ((PDF) (WORD)), or edit the job information in the HireAnIslander Database and then fill out a new Working Agreement form (PDF) when you hire the intern.
+A. If you are keeping the same intern or have already gone through the process of hiring a new student worker, we only need a separate Working Agreement form (WORD) for each semester.
+If you need to recruit a new student and/or change the job posting, then complete a new Job Sheet ((PDF) (WORD)), or edit the job information in the HireAnIslander Database and then fill out a new Working Agreement form (WORD) when you hire the intern.

 Q. What if school is not currently in-session?